Your new online store has been launched to the world. Congratulations!

 Instagram and Facebook are interruption marketing, so be mindful that you are pulling them away from what they are doing (potentially while sitting on the porcelain throne) to move their attention to your business.

-Google shopping, on the other hand, is intent based – where the person you are advertising to is actively searching for keywords related to your ad.
+Google shopping, on the other hand, is intent based – where the person you are advertising to is actively searching for keywords related to your ad, specially if you plan to sell digital downloads

 Crafting your messaging to suit these situations is key.
 Follow the AIDA framework to craft copy for your ads that converts.